Lanesville Heritage Weekend

-Lanesville Heritage Weekend is a festival in Lanesville, Indiana that celebrates the history and heritage of Indiana farmers and small towns such as Lanesville.
+Lanesville Heritage Weekend is a festival in Lanesville, Indiana, that celebrates the history and heritage of Indiana farmers and small towns such as Lanesville.
 It was first held as the Lanesville Bicentennial Celebration, in honor of the United States Bicentennial.
 In the 21st century, the four-day festival draws an estimated 70,000 visitors each year.

 History

 The Lanesville Heritage Weekend is traditionally held the weekend starting the second Friday in September.
-The festival started in 1976 with a $500 federal grant, on old-time steam engine and a dozen antique tractors on display.
+The festival started in 1976 with a $500 federal grant, an old-time steam engine and a dozen antique tractors on display.
 It expanded to a four-day festival in 2016.